pk-218/gtfs-to-beckn/README.md

 - `domain` : Default value set as "nic2004:60212"
 - `city` : Default value set as ""
 - `core_version` :  Default value set as "0.9.3"
+- `ENABLE_LOCATION_SERVICES` : If `true` will take in the start and end GPS coordinates, finds the closest stations to the coordinates and returns ticket information for trips between the them.
+Else will return a list of all stops if GPS coordinates are passed.

 #### Optional
 - `THRESHOLD_DISTANCE_KM` : Threshold to select next closest station (default: 0.50)